VWAKE-CHAURASIYA/QUICKKART/README.md

 An important implementation detail is the dynamic assignment of IDs within cloned elements.
 By first selecting an element inside the template and then updating its ID using string literals, each card becomes uniquely identifiable.
 This technique enables efficient access to internal elements of each card for further interactions.

-Overall, this section demonstrates efficient use of templates, dynamic DOM manipulation, modular data handling, and TypeScript-based development practices to build a scalable and interactive product listing system.Product Counter Page
+Overall, this section demonstrates efficient use of templates, dynamic DOM manipulation, modular data handling, and TypeScript-based development practices to build a scalable and interactive product listing system.

+Product Counter Page
 To implement the product counter functionality, the first step is to reference the parent container (e.g., stockContainer) within the product clone.
 This container includes the increment button, decrement button, and the quantity display element.

 After attaching the necessary event listeners, define a function named productCounterPage, which accepts parameters such as id, stockValue, and event.